The Serious Relationship of Art and Technology

 Trends and Creatives Whose Work Would Not Be Possible Without Technology

-Regardless of what your opinion concerning the relationship between science and art is, it’s a genuine fact that technology offers something that young aspiring authors always desired – untouched grounds to explore, to discover something completely their own and sever ties with whatever is considered to be traditional, giving an opportunity to push the established boundaries.
+Regardless of what your opinion concerning the relationship between art and technology is, it’s a genuine fact that technology offers something that young aspiring authors always desired – untouched grounds to explore, to discover something completely their own and sever ties with whatever is considered to be traditional, giving an opportunity to push the established boundaries.
 This has been true ever since the first modern steps of technology – for example, how the invention of lantern influenced luminism, or how color tubes allowed painters to paint Plein air and later led them to impressionism, or the time Joseph Nicephore Niepce invented primitive photography and influenced creativity for over 200 years now.
 As was the case in those periods, the modern time has its own inventions and innovations that are influencing various creatives, effectively being a reflection of the time in which it was made – an essential part of art’s nature that will never change.
 There are many contemporary authors who have decided to say no to brushes and chisels, boldly deciding to venture off into the unknown and test themselves in original techniques that were impossible only a couple of decades ago.

 Artistic Chemistry of Kim Keever